dojo/docs/dojox/gesture.rst

 Rationale
 =========

-dojox/gesture has been designed with the follwing ratinales:
+dojox/gesture has been designed with the following rationales:

 - Device neutral - The target is to be compatible with most popular devices(single touch gestures should also work well on desktops).